aleszu/mapping_workshop/README.md

 ##Ambient air quality map
 Download .xls file [here](http://www.who.int/entity/quantifying_ehimpacts/national/countryprofile/aap_pm_database_may2014.xls?ua=1)

-Open in Excel or Numbers or LibreOffice or Open with Google Sheets (1) Go to countries sheet or (2) Go to cities sheet
+Open in Excel or Numbers or LibreOffice or Open with Google Sheets

+(1) Go to countries sheet

+or (2) Go to cities sheet

 Copy entirety and paste into a new spreadsheet, name it and save it.

-Condense titles into one single row along the top Delete Region column
+Condense titles into one single row along the top

+Delete Region column

-Make sure we have data for 'Reference for air quality' column If not, copy and paste from original .xls
+Make sure we have data for 'Reference for air quality' column

+If not, copy and paste from original .xls

 Make sure it's clean (enough)

 Upload to CartoDB (automatically geocoding)

-In map view, enable Choropleth
+In map view, enable choropleth

-Enable hover infowindow and select country, PM2.5, PM10, and data source Back to data view to see null in geometry (talk about shapefiles)
+Enable hover infowindow and select country, PM2.5, PM10, and data source

+Back to data view to see null in geometry (talk about shapefiles)

 Bolivia :frog:
 ```